Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     VTProportional = {1,1,1}
     VTDelta = {.1,.1,0}

+The maximum speed at which vector thrust spinners change direction.
+Ranges between 1 and 30.
+You will want this at 30 for best vehicle performance but may want to set it lower for the sake of smoother visual changes.

+    VTSpeed = 30

 ## VTOL/HOVER OPTIONS

 While not yet as extensive as the hover options afforded by some other scripts, this AI does allow for control of hover jets to control altitude, as well as VTOL takeoff at low speeds (i.e. decks of carriers and the like).